alvelvis/Julgamento/README.md

 	$ cd Julgamento

-That way, whenever you want to update the repository, you can simply pull the updates inside the folder:

-	$ git pull

 3) After downloading the repository, run the command below, and it will then create a Python 3 virtual environment and install the requirements in order to run Julgamento.

 	$ sh install_julgamento.sh

-4) Then, whenever you intend to run Julgamento locally, run the command below and it will also auto-update when necessary:
+4) Then, whenever you intend to run Julgamento locally, run the command below and it will also auto-update when necessary if cloned the repo using Git:

 	$ sh run_julgamento.sh